attainu/attainu-flamingo/coding-challenges/README.md

 1. The api to fetch random users is https://randomuser.me/api/.
 2. Fetch data from here using ajax and display it on the page as shown in the image.
+3. The user shown in the image may be different but the design should be same.
+4. Use bootstrap to design the page.